The Chaos Engine: Characters

-Players choose two mercenaries from a group of six to take on the task of defeating the mad Baron Fortesque and the Chaos Engine itself.
+Players choose two adventurers from a group of six to take on the task of defeating the mad Baron Fortesque and the Chaos Engine itself.
 The playable characters have various qualities that affect gameplay, such as speed and combat ability.
 The players are provided with a certain amount of money to start the game and must hire the chosen characters at their set prices.

 In one-player mode, the computer artificial intelligence controls the second player, so that one never has to fight the chaos alone.
 Control of characters cannot be swapped once chosen.
 It is possible to play with only one character, by starting a two-player game and letting the enemies kill the second character.

 Navvie and Thug

 The Navvie and Thug are the strongest and most expensive of the group.
 They have the highest health and most destructive specials but are slower than the other characters.
 The Navvie uses a bazooka, which fires straight ahead and does heavy damage; the Thug uses a shotgun, which is less powerful than the bazooka but fires many shots in a wide angle.